 If you want to retire soon and happily, perhaps this is the time you should start cutting back on unnecessary expenses and save more for your retirement.

-However, .
+However, avoid schemes that allow you to retire now but make you take drastic steps like selling your home or getting a reverse mortgage.
 The best policy is to make changes in your saving strategies so that you can have a comfortable retirement.

 Do you want to live debt-free in retirement?
 In that case, you need to take care of your debts now.

 Many people live without any idea about how much they actually owe.
 All they know is their bills are within manageable limits.

 Unfortunately, many feel that they will be able to make the payments comfortably once they retire.
 Are you one of them?
 Do you really want to make payments towards your debts after you retire?

 Ideally, one should keep working until his/her debts are fully paid.
 Credit card balances, car loans, and hefty mortgages are simply headaches that you won’t want to drag into retirement.
 If you do, these are definitely going to put immense strains on your finances, especially if you’re living on a fixed income.